KimBug29/SewBugTips2/README.md

   7) Feature 4 - Build a conversion tool that converts user input to another type and displays it
   8) Feature 5 - Create a form and save the values to an external file
 ---------------------------------------------------------------------------------------
-Sew Bug Tips Version 1.0 12/4/2021
+Sew Bug Tips Version 1.0 - Date 12/4/2021
 Version 1.0 is a responsive design site with the following project requirements:
   1) Three media queries, including sizes for mobile, tablet and laptop/desktop - THANKS page displays a different sized image on mobile - also several sections adjust images based on screen display sizes
   2) Project is specifically named and uploaded in GitHub
   3) A README file with at least one paragraph explaining the project and listing of project requirements included
-  4) CSS feature - Flexbox to organize content - PRECUT IMAGES section
+  4) CSS Feature 1 - Flexbox to organize content - PRECUT IMAGES section
-  5) CSS feature - Use of ".nth-child" to change background color for every other row in table - FABRIC PRECUTS section
+  5) CSS Feature 2 - Use of ".nth-child" to change background color for every other row in table - FABRIC PRECUTS section
-  6) JavaScript feature - Used in responsive navigation hamburger menu - SITE NAVIGATION
+  6) JavaScript Feature 3 - Used in responsive navigation hamburger menu - SITE NAVIGATION
-  7) JavaScript feature - Contact Us form, with two validation fields - both name and email are required fields.
+  7) JavaScript Feature 4 - Contact Us form, with two validation fields - both name and email are required fields.
 Also, a Thanks html page which allows user to view their name and email address submission from the CONTACT US FORM
-  8) Multiple additional items from any of the project list requirements:
+  8) Multiple additional feature items from any of the project list requirements:
     a) Contact us form resizes from horizontal to vertical based on screen size
     b) Images within the 'About' section allow site visitors to "zoom"
     c) Site contains different sections with background color changes in sections